yannglt/fathom-analytics-stats/README.md

 | `Browse Browsers`  | Display your visitor browsers                          |
 | `Browse Countries` | Display your visitor countries                         |
 | `Browse Devices`   | Display your visitor devices (desktop, tablet, mobile) |

+Each aggregation of page views is sorted in descending order, with a relative percentage to the total.

 Each command comes with a time range option, which can be set to: `Today`, `Yesterday`, `Last 7 Days`, `Last 30 Days`, `This Month`, `Last Month`, `This Year`, `Last Year`, `All Time`.